US housing starts sank 5.3 percent in September

-WASHINGTON (AP) — U.S. home construction fell 5.3 percent in September, a sign that rising mortgage rates may be weighing on the market.
+WASHINGTON (AP) — U.S. home construction fell 5.3 percent in September, a sign that recent hurricanes and rising mortgage rates may be weighing on the market.

 Most Read Business Stories